TonyIvchenko/playground/src/memorypalace/README.md

 Then open `http://127.0.0.1:8080`.

-## What It Does

-- Takes pasted notes.
-- Turns each note into a distinct room in a connected 3D palace.
-- Lets you walk the palace in the browser.
-- Highlights the current room and its mnemonic cues.
-- Generates quick room titles, anchors, and keywords automatically.

 ## Controls

 - `W A S D` to move
 - Arrow keys or drag on the scene to look around
 - Click a room chip to jump straight there

-## Notes
+## Key Caveats

-- This is a browser-only app built with `three.js`.
+- browser-only app built with `three.js`
-- It is for memorization and recall practice, not long-form document storage.
+- intended for memorization and recall practice, not long-form document storage